-In research focused on career courses in a specific school or college in a university, Montana (1989) surveyed business schools across the nation and found that 64 percent (N = 120) of the respondents offered some type of career planning and development instruction, and nearly 50 percent offered formal instruction.
-In 43 percent (N = 81) of the schools, the career planning and placement staff provided the instruction.
-Using a different approach that involved a case study, Heppner and Krause (1979) described a course offered at the University of Nebraska-Lincoln (UNL) that consisted of two hours of academic credit.
+Using a case study method, Heppner and Krause (1979) described a course offered at the University of Nebraska-Lincoln (UNL) that consisted of two hours of academic credit.
 The course was designed such that each academic department or college could offer the course within the department and use departmental faculty to teach the course.
 The authors suggested this course system could be an efficient use of career counselors' time through employing the use of academic department faculty to increase student career development competencies.
 In a report on career course development in the speech department at the University of Rhode Island, Erhart and Gilmore (1977) discussed some of the issues encountered by career professionals in obtaining approval from academic committees to award credit for career development courses.
 In spite of these obstacles, a credit course on interviewing, including job hunting, was successfully launched at the upper division level.

-Finally, Dodson, Chastain, and Landrum (1996) described the development and operation of a junior/senior team-taught credit course for psychology majors.
+Dodson, Chastain, and Landrum (1996) described the development and operation of a junior/senior team-taught credit course for psychology majors.
 They noted that the course was graded pass/fail, student journaling was required, graduate school options were emphasized, no written papers or text were used, and quantitative assessments were used to evaluate the course.
+Zechmeister and Helkowski (2001) developed a career course that emphasized each student's research on a career of interest in relation to a major in psychology.
+Students shared the results of their research with classmates as well as other students who did not enroll in the course.
+The authors reported that knowledge about psychology related occupations as well as other occupational areas were improved for both enrolled students and others.

 Over the years, various authors have described alternative strategies for developing and managing career courses.
 To assess alternative methods of instruction in a career course, Salinger (1966) reported a four year course development project at Ferris State College.
 Beginning with a highly structured approach, the course evolved to one that featured small group discussion on career topics and the extensive use of outside resource persons.
 A similar course development activity intended to increase an awareness of gender roles in career planning was reported by Gerkin, Reardon, and Bash (1988).
 Bradley and Mims (1992) reported how family systems and birth order were used as the basis for a college career decision-making course.
 Filer (1986) discussed varied issues in grading student performance in career courses.
-Four other articles by Barkhaus and Bolyard (1977), Lee and Anthony (1974), Swails and Hess (1977), and Ramsey (1975) were published in the Journal of College Placement in the 1970s that described the development of comprehensive university-level career courses.
+Four other articles by Barkhaus and Bolyard (1977), Lee and Anthony (1974), Swails and Hess (1977), and Ramsey (1973) were published in the Journal of College Placement in the 1970s that described the development of comprehensive university-level career courses.
 The latter course was designed especially for women.